Everest Base Camp & Gokyo Lakes Trek

 Tour Overview

-This is an unforgettable expedition into the most mountainous corner of the world.
-First conquered by Tenzing Norgay and Sir Edmund Hillary in 1953, Everest is the ultimate goal for mountaineers and adventure seekers.
-Become one of the people who can say they’ve conquered the challenge of reaching Everest Base Camp.
-Flying into Lukla, explore the mountains and valleys around the towering peak, rest in Nepalese teahouses, visit monasteries, explore the stunning Gokyo Lakes region, learn about the traditions and cultures of the famous Sherpa and spend time in exotic Kathmandu.
+Embark on an unforgettable 19-day adventure into the heights of the Himalayas, and earn the right to say you've conquered the challenge of reaching Everest Base Camp.
+Fly into Lukla from Kathmandu, then hit the trails of Sagarmatha National Park.
+Explore the mountains and valleys around the towering peak, rest in teahouses and take the path less travelled into the stunning Gokyo Lakes region.
+Then, it’s upwards and onwards to Base Camp, sitting a cool 5364 m above sea level.
+With the help of your expert leader you’ll learn about Nepalese culture as you go, and you’ll feel the support of your like-minded travellers.
 ALTERNATE ITINERARY: In case of weather conditions leading to cancellations or delays in flights, this trip will operate on an alternate itinerary.
 Please see Day 1 of the itinerary for more details.

 Highlights